Perlan Project: Meteorological basis of the missions

+These conditions often occur during late winter and early spring over the southern Andes and Scandinavia.

 These conditions are likely to occur in the southern region of Patagonia three to four times per year between mid-August and mid-October.
 They probably occur in New Zealand, but less frequently; over the Antarctic Peninsula more frequently; and at several locations in the northern hemisphere, but closer to the North Pole at latitudes above 60° north.

 Objectives

 The overall objective of the project is to show that sailplane flight well into the middle stratosphere—in the vicinity of 90,000 feet—can be done safely, repeatedly and economically.

 A sailplane is an ideal platform for several scientific and technological research endeavors: